asyncapi/asyncapi-react/docs/features/highlight.md

 ## Overview

-The component uses internally to highlight the markdown's code blocks an instance of [`highlight.js`](https://highlightjs.org/).
+The component internally uses [`highlight.js`](https://highlightjs.org/) to highlight the markdown code blocks.
 To reduce the size of the component, it only uses the configuration for 3 languages: `json`, `yaml` and `bash`.
 The rest are rendered as plain text.
 However, the package provides the instance of the [`highlight.js`](https://highlightjs.org/) outside the package with which you can, for example, add a custom language configuration.

 ## Usage